avinashnid/QuicksightAthenaSpectrum/README.md

 ## Querying Taxi Data using Spectrum
 1. Switch to the SQL Editor using SQL Workbench Client
 2. As the the Glue Crawler (Taxi Crawler) has already created the taxi_ny_pub in the labs database, we can start querying these tables using the spectrum service.
-3. Try the following SQL statements.
+3. Run the following SQL queries using the SQL Editor.
 Each of the queries would take around 10 mins to complete on a single node redshift configuration.
  ```sql
 SELECT *
 FROM labs.taxi_ny_pub